 The Internal Revenue Service has released a notice that may affect the taxation of holders of the notes.
-According to the notice, the Internal Revenue Service and the U.S. Treasury Department are actively considering whether the holder of an instrument similar to the notes should be required to accrue ordinary income on a current basis irrespective of any contingent coupons.
-It is not possible to determine what guidance they will ultimately issue, if any.
+According to the notice, the Internal Revenue Service and the U.S. Treasury Department are actively considering whether the holder of an instrument similar to the notes should be required to accrue ordinary income on a current basis regardless of any current payments made on the notes.
+It is not possible to determine what guidance will ultimately be issued, if any.
 It is possible, however, that under such guidance, holders of the notes will ultimately be required to accrue income currently and this could be applied on a retroactive basis.
 The Internal Revenue Service and the U.S. Treasury Department are also considering other relevant issues, including whether additional gain or loss from such instruments should be treated as ordinary or capital and whether the special "constructive ownership rules" of Section 1260 of the Code, which generally operate to recharacterize certain long-term capital gains as ordinary income and impose an interest charge, might be applied to such instruments.
-Holders are urged to consult their tax advisors concerning the significance, and the potential impact, of the above considerations.
+Further, future legislation, including legislation based on bills previously introduced in Congress, may tax all derivative instruments on a markto-market basis, requiring holders of such derivative instruments to take into account annually gains and losses on such instruments as ordinary income.
+The adoption of such legislation or similar proposals may significantly impact the tax consequences from an investment in the notes, including the timing and character of income and gain on the notes.
+You should consult your tax advisor as to the tax consequences of possible alternative characterizations of your note for U.S. federal income tax purposes and proposals to change the taxation of certain derivative instruments.
 Unless stated otherwise in the applicable pricing supplement, we intend to treat the notes for U.S. federal income tax purposes in accordance with the treatment described in this product prospectus supplement unless and until such time as the U.S. Treasury Department and Internal Revenue Service determine that some other treatment is more appropriate.